-- Enables access to quality post-secondary educational opportunities that prepare a Service member for college entrance and a successful learning experience. - Equips education counselors with tools and resources to assist Service members with individualized guidance and face-to-face interaction. - Expands the opportunities for obtaining college credits and completing degree requirements, leading to success in higher education. - Supports Service members during transition into the civilian workforce.
+- Enables access to quality post-secondary educational opportunities that prepare a Service member for college entrance and a successful learning experience. - Equips education counselors with tools and resources to assist Service members with individualized guidance and face-to-face interaction. - Expands the opportunities for obtaining college credits and completing degree requirements, leading to success in higher education. - Supports Service members during transition into the Reserve, National Guard, or civilian workforce.